 - A certified U.S. Birth Certificate showing the student was born in the U.S. or a U.S. territory (a photocopy is not acceptable)

 - A U.S. Certificate of Birth Abroad issued by the Department of State (DS-1350) or a Consular Report of Birth Abroad (FS-240)

 - A U.S. Certificate of Citizenship (USCIS form N-560 or N-561)

 - A U.S. Certificate of Naturalization (USCIS form N-550 or N-570)

 Any student who cannot be verified as lawfully present in the United States is not eligible to be considered for in-state tuition, regardless of how long he or she has lived in Georgia.
 In addition to being lawfully present in the United States, students must meet the in-state tuition requirements as outlined in TCSG Board Policy and Procedure V.B.3 to warrant an in-state classification.
-Students that are initially classified as out-of-state, and successfully petition to have their residency changed to in-state also have to meet the verification requirement.
+Students who are initially classified as out-of-state and who successfully petition to have their residency changed to in-state must also meet the verification requirement.

 If you have questions about verification of lawful presence, contact your Admissions Counselor.